Example exit intent popup

 • Customer Journey Insights: Integrate website data types to understand the customer journey.
 It will help identify pain points, optimize touchpoints, and personalize interactions.

 • Email Campaign Optimization: Buy history, website behavior, and email engagement data to improve audience segmentation.
-This will help create more personalized emails with a higher conversion rate.
+This will help create more personalized email sequencing tools with a higher conversion rate.

 • Ad Performance Analysis: You can see performance through traffic, campaigns, and sale data.
 To identify which ads perform better.